dhall-lang/dhall-lang/standard/types.md

 * `t` (an input expression) is the term to infer the type of
 * `T` (the output expression) is the inferred type

+Type inference also type-checks the input expression, too, to ensure that it is well-typed.

 To infer the type of a closed expression, supply an empty context:

     ε ⊢ t : T